Bacteriology: History

 Though it had been known since the nineteenth century that bacteria are a cause of many diseases, no effective antibacterial treatments were available until the 20th century.
 In 1910, Paul Ehrlich developed the first antibiotic, by changing dyes that selectively stained Treponema pallidum—the spirochaete that causes syphilis—into compounds that selectively killed the pathogen.
 Ehrlich was awarded a 1908 Nobel Prize for his work on immunology, and pioneered the use of stains to detect and identify bacteria, with his work being the basis of the Gram stain and the Ziehl–Neelsen stain.

+In the early 20th century, there was debate about the classification of bacteria.
+In 1904, cyanobacteria were usually classified as a class of algae, which are eukaryotic.
+However, Haeckel at this time classed cyanobacteria with bacteria because they lacked nuclei.
+In 1938, Herbert Faulkner Copeland proposed that prokaryotes be granted their own kingdom.
+The development of the transmission electron microscope allowed better visualization of cell structure and helped to clarify issues.
+In 1962, Stanier and van Niel published an influential definition of bacteria, proposing that bacteria be defined as prokaryotic cellular entities; they also specified three differences between prokaryotes and eukaryotes: presence or absence of internal membranes, division by fission or mitosis, and presence or absence of a cell wall.

 A major step forward in the study of bacteria came in 1977 when Carl Woese recognised that archaea have a separate line of evolutionary descent from bacteria.
 This new phylogenetic taxonomy came from the sequencing of 16S ribosomal RNA and divided prokaryotes into two evolutionary domains as part of the three-domain system.